grpc/grpc.io/content/en/docs/languages/rust/generated-code.md

 ### Method 2: running `protoc`

-With this approach, you only generate code on demand and commit it to revision control, reducing the dependencies on the build environment itself.
+With this approach, you only generate code on demand and commit it to version control, reducing the dependencies on the build environment itself.
 If updates are made to the input `.proto` files, you must remember to re-run these steps.